Stormy9/Stormy9.github.io/CS460/references/css/index.md

     background-color: Maroon;
 }
 ```
-You don't have to have the class itself styled separately, first, though.
+You don't have to have the class itself styled separately, first, though, like I do up there.

 <br>